FaisalHammad1999/futureproofwiki/Setting-up-Containers-with-VS-Code.md

 Now when you open up a terminal in VS Code (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>`</kbd> on all OS), you will get a new prompt showing that you are in a workspace for this folder.

-Try `npm run hello` again and you should see 'Hello!' in the console.
+Try `npm run hello` again and you should be greeted and asked for your name in the console.

 To exit your container, you can click on the `><` and select **'Rebuild Locally'**.
 Alternatively, type `exit` in the workspace terminal and hit enter.